cosmos/ibc-go/docs/ibc/overview.md

 A revision typically represents a continuous, monotonically increasing range of block-heights.
 The `RevisionHeight` represents the height of the chain within the given revision.

-On any reset of the `RevisionHeight`, for example, when hard-forking a Tendermint chain, the `RevisionNumber` will get incremented.
+On any reset of the `RevisionHeight`—for example, when hard-forking a Tendermint chain— the `RevisionNumber` will get incremented.
 This allows IBC clients to distinguish between a block-height `n` of a previous revision of the chain (at revision `p`) and block-height `n` of the current revision of the chain (at revision `e`).

-`Heights` that share the same revision number can be compared by simply comparing their respective `RevisionHeights`.
+`Height`s that share the same revision number can be compared by simply comparing their respective `RevisionHeight`s.
-Heights that do not share the same revision number will only be compared using their respective `RevisionNumbers`.
+`Height`s that do not share the same revision number will only be compared using their respective `RevisionNumber`s.
 Thus a height `h` with revision number `e+1` will always be greater than a height `g` with revision number `e`, **REGARDLESS** of the difference in revision heights.